-The Automotive Regions Alliance aims at ensuring that the sustainable transformation of road transport and the automotive sector in the EU leaves no region behind.
+The Automotive Regions Alliance aims to ensure that the sustainable transformation of road transport and the automotive sector in the EU leaves no region behind.

 The Alliance calls for action from the EU to achieve the following: